High Road, Langdon Hills, Shops, Houses, Businesses & Public Buildings|

 Shops, Businesses, Housing and Public Buildings: 1877 - 2000s (West Side)

-1) St. Mary's & All Saints Church to Alexander Road
+1) St. Mary's and All Saints Church to Alexander Road

 2) Alexander Road to Florence Way